luminous558/Palmora-Group-HR-Analysis-PROJECT-/README.md

 Standardize pay bands by role, not by gender or region.

-Prioritize corrections in high-gap departments like Finance and Engineering.
+Prioritize corrections in high-gap departments like Accounting and Legal.

 ### 📌 3. **Ensure Regulatory Compliance**